Western Wake Regional Wastewater Project, North Carolina, United States of America

 Implementation of the Western Wake project

-Phase I construction works commenced in September 2011.
+Phase I construction works started in September 2011.
 By December 2011, clearing and grading of the access road to the site from Shearon Harris road was completed.
 The water line extension project at Apex's Church Road, which provides water service to the reclamation facility, was also completed.

 Key players involved with the regional water reclamation facility